juliandavid-garcia/First_milestone_project/README.md

 ### 3.1.1 Home:

 This feature is the main page of the site.
 Here users will come across with a header with the developer's name and a navigation bar than links to all the features available in the site.
-It also counts with a hero image which introduces the developer to the visitors also in this page there is a section called  about me which consist on two paragraphs located below the hero image here the user is introduced to what they are going to find in the web side.
+It also counts with a hero image which introduces the developer to the visitors.
+Furthermore, in this page there is a section called  about me which consist on two paragraphs located below the hero image here the user is introduced to what they are going to find in the web side.

 ### 3.1.2 Navigation bar:
 located in the top of the image containes the different sections of the website displayed in devices up to 576px